 1. Optimise your workflows & processes

 Make sure you’re organised and have good workflows and processes in place to get your tasks done quickly and efficiently.
-This means you’ll spend less time on individual tasks and will be able to make more money.
+This means you’ll spend less time on individual tasks, freeing up time to make more money.